 Penn State takes fire safety very seriously and continues to enhance its programs to the University community through education, engineering, and enforcement.
-Educational programs are presented throughout the year to faculty, staff and students so they are aware of the rules and safe Examples of these programs, which are available at all campus locations, include identification and prevention of fire hazards, building evacuation drills, specific occupant response to fire emergencies and handson use of fire extinguishers.
+Educational programs are presented throughout the year to faculty, staff and students so they are aware of the rules and safe practices.
+Examples of these programs, which are available at all campus locations, include identification and prevention of fire hazards, building evacuation drills, specific occupant response to fire emergencies and handson use of fire extinguishers.

-The University maintains and tests all fire alarms and automatic fire suppression systems in accordance with the appropriate National Fire Protection Association Standard to ensure system readiness and proper operation in the event of a fire emergency.
+The University maintains and tests all fire alarms and automatic fire suppression systems to ensure system readiness and proper operations in the event of a fire emergency.